vasanthaganeshk/oh-machi/README.md

 # pymirchi
-parser and tokenizer for python 2.7
+Pymirchi is parser and tokenizer for python 2.7 syntax.
+Pymirchi is released under the GNU GPL version 3.